nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User specify the name of the team
-2. LinkUp create a team with specified name with User as leader
+2. EZLead create a team with specified name with User as leader
 3. User specify account username to add into the team
-4. LinkUp add the accounts into the team
+4. EZLead add the accounts into the team

 **Extension**

 * 1a.
 Another team with the same name already exist.

      * 1a1.
-LinkUp shows an error message
+EZLead shows an error message

       Use case resumes at step 1.